texttest/storytext/README.txt

 Bugs/Support:

-    Write to the mailing list at pyusecase-users@lists.sourceforge.net Report bugs in the Launchpad bugtracker at https://bugs.launchpad.net/pyusecase
+    Write to the general mailing list at texttest-users@lists.sourceforge.net Report bugs in the Launchpad bugtracker at https://bugs.launchpad.net/pyusecase